Ukai Gyokusen

 In 1879 Ukai worked for the Treasury Printing Office, travelling through western Japan for five months with the Office's director, inspecting and photographing antiquities.
 The findings of this research were published between 1880 and 1881 as Kokka Yohō (国華余芳), featuring lithographs derived from photographs by Ukai.

 In 1883 Ukai buried several hundred of his glass negatives at Yanaka Cemetery in Tokyo.
-A monument placed at the site included carved biographical details that were supplemented four years later when Ukai died and was himself interred at the spot.
+A monument placed at the site included carved biographical details that were supplemented four years later when Ukai died and was interred at the spot.
 The glass negatives were unearthed in 1956 and reported in the periodical Sun Shashin Shimbun.

-Of the many unattributed Japanese ambrotypes to have survived from the 1860s, some were probably produced by Ukai.
+Of the many unattributed Japanese ambrotypes that have survived from the 1860s, some were probably produced by Ukai.
 One photograph that has been positively identified as his work is an 1863 portrait of Miura Shushin.